bitcoin-s/bitcoin-s/docs/contributing-website.md

 ### CI

-Bitcoin-S uses Travis to run tests and deploy library and website builds.
+Bitcoin-S uses Github Actions to run tests and deploy library and website builds.
 Generally speaking CI has to pass for a PR to get merged.
 If you make documentation/website only changes, you can start your PR title with `Docs:`.
 This skips running tests on CI.